Media transparency: The background of ICTs and transparency (Heidegger and McLuhan)

-Another important theorist to consider when researching ICTs and transparency is Marshall McLuhan, who coined the term "the medium is the message".
-McLuhan conducted his work within the 1960s, with the introduction of the global village and age of technology use in communications.
+Another important theory to consider is Marshall McLuhan's "the medium is the message".
+McLuhan conducted his work in the 1960s, with the introduction of the global village and age of technology use in communications.
 The concept of transparency is heavily explored within McLuhan's media theory which examines the media as the channels of medium in which media is presented (television, radio, etc.) which are then defined to be the real messages of the media themselves, and emphasis is placed upon understanding the means of medium rather than content itself as they "manifest themselves first and foremost in the way we perceive, process and interpret sense data" (Eede, 2011).
 Through understanding the actual medium to be the message, and as the medium itself creates a greater understanding and transparent view of the world around us, one can conclude that McLuhan's work is essential to then looking to understand why ICTs and a sense of transparency concerning day to day life, government work, and national/ global work is of importance.
 McLuhan, to summarize, concluded that society must be more involved, and that its participates are actively looking to be more involved as they navigate their social understanding and surrounding.